-We decided to sleep in a bit that morning and made a pit stop along the way at Lot’s Cave Museum (entrance fee 2 JD)-a museum featuring historical artifacts from the Dead Sea region including finds from Lot’s Cave, so we arrived at our hotel a little before sunset.
-This gave us just enough time to take the last dip in the Sea for the day (the beach closes at dark).
+We slept in that morning and made a pit stop along the way at Lot’s Cave Museum (entrance fee 2 JD)-a museum featuring historical artifacts from the Dead Sea region including finds from Lot’s Cave, so we arrived at our hotel a little before sunset.
+This gave us enough time to take the last dip in the Sea for the day (the beach closes at dark).

-Both Albert and I had been to the Dead Sea before so we decided to stay only one night.
+Both Albert and I had been to the Dead Sea before so we stayed only one night.
 With such a short window we tried to maximize our time by going to the beach as soon as we arrived and then again first thing in the morning.
-The evening was quite packed with day trippers but the early morning was perfect.
+In the evening it was packed with day trippers but the early morning was perfect.
 We were one of two groups enjoying the healing waters of the Sea on this crisp November morning.
 You couldn’t ask for a better way to start the day.
-After a refreshing jump in the cold infinity pool water we got dressed, checked out and began the drive to Madaba, Albert’s Peace Corps site.
+After a refreshing jump in the cold infinity pool water, we got dressed, checked out and began the drive to Madaba, Albert’s Peace Corps site.

 Disclaimer: This post contains affiliate links.
 We receive a small commission when you click on one of the links embedded and make a purchase.
 We are appreciative if you do as it helps us to maintain our website.